betaflight/betaflight.com/docs/wiki/getting-started/hardware/index.md

 ### Voltage Regulator

 The voltage regulator is responsible for taking the input voltage and stepping it up/down to the voltage that the MCU and other components need.
-The MCU and oboard sensors usually run at 3.3V, and external peripherals like receivers, cameras, and some lower-power VTXs run at 5V.
+The MCU and onboard sensors usually run at 3.3V, and external peripherals like receivers, cameras, and some lower-power VTXs run at 5V.
 For running higher power VTXs, or basically most of the Digital options out there, you may see a 9/10/12V regulator (though 12V is recommended nowadays).

 :::caution